 Reports can even be drawn!
-First grader the end of the school year.

-learning about the post office.
+First grader community is perfect.
+Mark Tisdale drew the report below after learning about the post office.
 It shows the progress that a letter takes, leaving his house on the way to Grandpa's house:

 Other things to include, that can all help show the breadth of your program and the range of learning activities are copies of favorite sheet music played, important newspaper articles read (best with at least a brief caption telling how it was used), samples from different workbooks used, info on computer programs websites used, lists of educational videos watched (again, a few responses describing what was learned are a help), and so on.
 Be creative-in 11th grade Molly even photocopied her graphing calculator, and wrote little notes around the outside pointing about all she'd learned about its advanced uses!
 Most evaluators really appreciate info about extracurricular activities, special hobbies, or group activities.
-Showing photos of special group events or classes and documentation of service work in the larger community is perfect.
+Showing photos of special group events or classes and documentation of service work in the larger